PROFILE

 1960.
 Former Emperor Haile Selassie was a

-(OAU), now known as the African Union (AU).
+now known as the African Union (AU).
+Addis Ababa

-Commission for Africa.
-Ethiopia is also a member
+Africa.
+Ethiopia is also a member of the

-Ethiopia has very good relations with the United
+has very good relations with the United States

 regional instability and supporting war on